Sheep Shearing School

 The course fee is $450 per student and covers the instructor’s fees and equipment replacement The ASI workbook/DVD is provided by the American Sheep Industry Association.
 All shearing equipment is provided.

 Shearing is hard physical work, and we suggest that you prepare prior to attending by stretching and doing light to moderate exercise recommended in the registration package.
 Successful participants have included both men and women ranging in age from 15 to 65.

-If you have any other questions please call the UC Extension Office at (707) 463-4495 ask for JT Williams or John Harper.
+If you have any other questions please call the UC Extension Office at (707) 463-4495 ask for John Harper.